 A blockage discount is a discount that may be required if the number of share owners is larger than the number of shares that typically trade for a particular company.
 The value of the shares may be discounted as the price can be expected to fall and/or they may take longer to sell.

 A restriction discount is a discount that may be required if the shares are subject to any trading restraint.
 An example would be if there is a period of time during which the shares cannot be traded.

-These discounts would need to be determined by a court based on the evidence given by an expert witness and can typically range from between zero and 30%.
+These discounts may need to be determined by a court based on evidence given by an expert witness and can typically range between zero and 30%.